 Welcome to Ottawa, the capital city of Canada.
 Rich with history, culture and prestigious educational institutions, Ottawa’s centerpiece is Parliament Hill, the home of Canada’s federal government and the heartbeat of Canadian politics.

 Today we are joined by a local guide as we embark on a sightseeing tour of this fascinating city.
-We start with a guided tour of Parliament Hill and the famed Centre Block.
+We start with a guided tour of Parliament Hill.
 Designed and built in a gothic revival style and featuring national symbols of Canada throughout its design, Parliament Hill stands on the banks of the Ottawa River and is affectionately known by locals and politicians as ‘The Hill’.

 Our tour continues through Ottawa showcasing the Rideau Canal, a National Historic Site and UNESCO World Heritage Site, it is the oldest operational canal system in North America.
 The Rideau Canal system locks work to join the Ottawa River to Lake Ontario and the St. Lawrence River system.